 Pittsburgh Criminal Attorney Christopher P. Thomas can help you get started by answering your questions and providing a free legal evaluation.

 Our Pittsburgh Criminal Lawyers have over a decade of experience in successfully fighting for people who have been accused of RICO crimes.
 He will listen to your story and offer options for you to make the best decision about how to fight back against RICO crime charges.

 RICO is part of the U.S. federal government’s Organized Crime Act of 1970.
 The purpose of RICO was to give prosecutors some teeth when going up against organized crime.
 A racket is just another way to describe a criminal organization – or group that commits crimes as a means of conducting regular business.
 Anyone participating in a racket can be charged with racketeering.
 Prior to the passage of RICO, it was very difficult to prosecute the leaders, or most important members, of organized crime units.

 The targets of RICO are generally groups of people working together to profit from criminal activity.
-It could be a crime gang, the mob, a drug cartel, or a money laundering operation.
+It could be a criminal gang, the mob, a drug cartel, or a money laundering operation.
 In more recent years, RICO has been used to prosecute groups working in the financial sector and profiting off of numerous white collar crimes.

 A list of thirty-five (35) crimes; twenty-seven (27) federal crimes and eight (8) state crimes all fall under the umbrella of RICO.
 A person who is charged and found guilty of committing at least two (2) criminal acts of racketeering within a ten (10) year period can be charged under RICO if those criminal acts are related to a criminal organization.
 It is not limited to the person who committed the actual crimes – it extends to those who ordered or assisted others in the commission of the crimes.